BiaTrivillin/BiaTrivillin/README.md

     📌 I'm twenty years old, I live in Brazil and I'm a front-end developer!

-    I've been exploring this world for a few weeks now.
+    I've been exploring this world for a few months now.
     I learn something new every day...
     And I discover a new bug every 3 lines of code... 🤭
 </div>